SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

     ```

 **Info**
-The pack CLI builds the image that contains the build result in the gen/srv folder and the required npm packages by using the [Packeto Jammy Base Builder](https://github.com/paketo-buildpacks/builder-jammy-base).
+The pack CLI builds the image that contains the build result in the gen/srv folder and the required npm packages by using the [Packet Jammy Base Builder](https://github.com/paketo-buildpacks/builder-jammy-base).

-### Build UI Deployer image
+### Build UI Deployer Image

  Build the image: